adhikarirsr/openTSNE/docs/source/tsne_algorithm.rst

     \frac{\partial C}{\partial \mathbf{y}_i} = 4 \sum_{j \neq i} \left ( p_{ij} - q_{ij} \right ) \left ( \mathbf{y}_i - \mathbf{y}_j \right ) \left ( 1 + || \mathbf{y}_i - \mathbf{y}_j || ^2 \right )^{-1}

-One last thing we have not yet mentioned how to set the bandwidths :math:`\sigma_i` for the Gaussian kernels centered over each data point in the input space.
+One last thing we have not yet mentioned is how to set the bandwidths :math:`\sigma_i` for the Gaussian kernels centered over each data point in the input space.
 It is unlikely that one single value of :math:`\sigma_i` is optimal for all data points because the density of the data is likely to vary.
 In dense regions, a smaller value of :math:`\sigma_i` is usually more appropriate than in sparser regions.
 Perplexity is defined as

 .. math::